bokang556/Tribe-Retail-Store/README.md

 ---

+### Credits
+Majority of the HTML code are written by me for WEDE5020.Brand information based on the assignment case study partially taken from NIKE RETAIL ST0RE.
+Nike,2025.What is the vision and mission statement for Nike...[online]Available at:https://goggle.co.za/search?q=what...TF-8&hl=en.za&client=safari/[Accessed 31 March 2026]

+---

 ### How to Run This Project
 1.Download or clone this respository to your computer 2.Double-click "home.html" to open the website in your browser